uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

   * Complete: if it can be used to prove every proposition is either true or false
   * Kurt Godel proved there is no such thing as a set of axioms that is both consistent and complete.
 I.e., there will always be some propositions that can never be proved.

+#### From the reading
+  * Important propositions are *theorems*
+  * A preliminary proposition used to prove later propositions is a *lemma*
+  * A *corollary* follows from another proposition in just a few logical steps.

+The *axiomatic method* is the basis of all math, and all math can be derived from (it seems) the Zermelo-Frankel set theory with Choice (ZFC).

 ## Lecture 2

 ### Indirect proofs
 Proof by contradiction: start by assuming $\neg p$ is true, and then use that to derive a contradiction.
 If $\neg p$ is False is true, then this is the last line in the table above, and $\neg p$ must be false and therefore $p$ is True. (???)
 A contradiction is labeled $\#$.
   * The irrationality of $\sqrt 2$ is proven by contradiction: assume it is expressed as a ratio $a/b$ of integers in lowest form, and then show that both $a$ and $b$ are even, and therefore $a/b$ is not lowest form. $\#$

+#### From the reading
+Proof by contradiction is often used in conjunction with the Well-Ordering Principle, which states that for any set, there is a smallest member of that set; the typical proof then goes on to show that assuming the opposite of the proposition leads to a contradiction in which a smaller member of the set exists.

 ### Proof by Induction
 Most powerful proof technique (important in CS because of recursion, as I understand...)